 ….Oh, the feature picture, it is Cocoa Beach on the Port Stop Canaveral in Florida.
 Which we sold to the publishers of Solo Cruiser.
 We like holidays that do stuff and go places where you meet and interact with people.
 Golf and skiing both fall into that group which is why you find them here, though not as featured as cruising.
 Bridge and dancing you need a partner, but many things are solo.
 Is it too late to try golf?
 Doris started as she was approaching the 6-0.

+Azamara has bought the Adonia and now have three sister ships in their fleet.
 Cruise & Maritime Voyages’ will have a new addition to their fleet, but it is not a new ship.
 The Columbus will be thirteen years old this year but it has just had an extensive refit.
-The importance to single travellers is that there are now 150 new single cabins, which reduces the ship’s previous capacity from 1,800 to an expected 1,400 passengers.
+The importance to single travelers is that there are now 150 new single cabins, which reduces the ship’s previous capacity from 1,800 to an expected 1,400 passengers.